RPG Update: BLACKOUT 2054

 The subsequent R358 variant aimed to replicate the stability of R357+, offering a 12-hour window for treatment compared to R357’s one to two-hour timeframe.
 Despite this, both strains ultimately proved lethal.
 Those affected by R358 underwent a dramatic transformation, becoming immune to pain and effectively brain-dead except for their ability to consume human tissue, which only temporarily postponed their death.

 It was later disclosed that the Regen Program used a synthetic biological form of nanites, an evolution of the technology used in the 728’s cyberbody as a substitute for blood.
+This was no mere coincidence.
+As they came to discover, several of the Cell 54 members had been directly poached from aborted Mandragora test projects.

 Adjacent to this was the Sycorax server core, the facility’s digital heart, pulsating with the hum of machinery and the flickering lights of data processing units, where vast amounts of information were stored and analyzed.